joedonline/REVATURE__workspace/WEEK__02/__05_FRIDAY/README.md

 <br><br>

 #### 3rd Normal Form
+- [Memory Marker] "..and nothing but the key"
 - No non-Candidate-key column depends on any other non-Candidate-key column

   | `CityId` | `City` | `State` | `Over200Target` | `Sales` |